gap-packages/resclasses/readme.txt

                                 Requirements

-ResClasses 3.0.0  needs at least  Version 4.4.12  of GAP and  Version 2.6  of Polycyclic, is completely written in the GAP language  and does neither  con- tain nor require  external binaries.
-GAPDoc Version 1.3 or higher  is needed for displaying the online help.
+This version of ResClasses needs at least Version 4.4.12  of GAP and  Version 2.6 of Polycyclic, is completely written in the GAP language and does neither contain nor require  external binaries.
+GAPDoc Version 1.3 or higher is nee- ded for displaying the online help.

                                 Installation